Dunnington, Indiana: History

 Named for Capt.
 James Dunn, it stands about one and a half miles west of its smaller sister town, Dunn.
 A post office was established at Dunnington in 1888, and was discontinued in 1903.
 In the early 20th century it supported a Catholic church and school, a general store, a Forresters lodge and about half a dozen residences (an estimate similar to the town's current size).
 St. Mary's Catholic Church, established in the late 19th century, was renovated in the early 1950s and was home to St. Mary's Catholic School, which closed in the late 1960s.
+Bishop Timothy Doherty has since announced that the church is to be destroyed, citing safety and financial concerns.
+While there were futile efforts to save the church, they failed.